 Publication (New England Journal of Medicine)

-Plain Langauge Summary (PDF)
+Plain Language Summary (PDF)

-Infographic: Deciding Between Antibiotics and Surgery for Appendicitis: Findings from the CODA Study (download a PDF version here)Conclusions: "For the treatment of appendicitis, antibiotics were noninferior to appendectomy on the basis of results of a standard health-status measure.
+Short Video Summary (New England Journal of Medicine, requires set-up of free account to view)Conclusions: "For the treatment of appendicitis, antibiotics were noninferior to appendectomy on the basis of results of a standard health-status measure.
 In the antibiotics group, nearly 3 in 10 participants had undergone appendectomy by 90 days.
 Participants with an appendicolith were at a higher risk for appendectomy and for complications than those without an appendicolith."

 Pre-Results Publications